 Loads of American Universities (Harvard, Princeton, University of Pennsylvania) are offering free online courses.

 Redecorate, and remodel a room (or several rooms).
 Never a better time for household projects and fresh paint does a world of wonder.

 This may make you really unpopular with your family or housemates.
 But if you live alone – go for it.
 If you happen to be any good – your neighbours might appreciate it.
 We’ve all seen the beautiful videos from the balconies of Italy.

 Read, read, and read some more!
 Take on the classics you never got around to.
 New York City Libraries are offering thousands of books for free.
 Tackle an epic novel like ¨The Stand¨, or if that’s too close to home – Lord of the Rings.
-Nasa has made their entire digital library publicly accessible and copyright free.
+Nasa has made its entire digital library publicly accessible and copyright-free.
 This is a good one for the kids too.
-Implement screen free times for reading.
+Implement screen-free times for reading.

 Important to try and keep healthy.
 Loads of fitness Instructors are hosting online platforms for classes.
 Local gyms are also streaming workouts.
 Talk to your favourite local fitness guru about how to stay in shape from home.

 While we are blessed to have the internet – it’s important we don’t burn out on screens or let anxiety get the best of us.
-Here are my favourites meditation sites:
+Here are my favorite meditation sites: